 Go All The Way

-Sometimes we are hurt so gravely that we internalize that we must take extreme measures to make sure that we are never left or hurt again.
+Sometimes, we are hurt so gravely that we internalise, that we must take extreme measures to make sure that we are never left or hurt again.
 This does not work.
 It is unavoidable that life is going kick you in the nuts.
 Investigating our why is of utmost importance.
-Are you taking that new job because it does align with your mission in life, or do you take that job because it is a safe choice and it aligns with what other people think you should do with your time on earth?
+Are you taking that new job because it aligns with your mission in life, or do you take that job because it is a safe choice and it aligns with what other people think you should do with your time on earth?
 Fck those other people.

-Often we do things because we worried about the opinion of others.
-I believe the psychological process behind it is that we subconsciously think that if we do what everybody wants us to do we will be loved.
-We won’t be left or hurt again.
+Often, we do things because we are worried about the opinion of others.
+I believe the psychological process behind it is that we subconsciously think that if we do what everybody wants us to do, we will be loved.
+We will not be left or hurt again.
 We are all unsatisfied children.
 We want daddy or mommy to come to say ”you are a good kid”.

-Realizing that stuff is going to happen anyway frees you to a degree from pleasing others at your cost.
+Realising that stuff is going to happen anyway, frees you to a degree from pleasing others at your cost.
 Nothing is worse than a life unlived.
 Regret is the enemy.

 My thoughts are interrupted by a weird flash of light in the sky.
 A storm is coming.
 In the roaring night, I make a promise to myself.
 I will live this life to the extreme.

-My friend wakes up by the scent of the distant rain.
+My friend wakes up with the scent of the distant rain.
 We get up.
-We don’t wake the girls yet.
+We do not wake the girls yet.
 We sit down and face the other side of the clear horizon.
 We discover the full magnitude of the storm.
-We don’t take precautions just yet.
-The gloomy darkness is interrupted by the rumble of the distant thunder.
+We do not take precautions just yet.
+The gloomy darkness is interrupted by the rumble of distant thunder.
 Thunderbolts appear.
-Our eyes are not yet adapted to the light and each thunderbolt blinds us.
+Our eyes are not yet adapted to the light, and each thunderbolt blinds us.

-We don’t talk.
-We move our tent away, so we are not waked the next by a pine tree hitting our tent.
+We do not talk.
+We move our tent away, so we are not waked with next by a pine tree hitting our tent.

 I am stunned and dazzled by the eventfulness of this trip.
-It started as an experiment to prove to myself that even without money, that traveling is possible.
+It started as an experiment to prove to myself that even without money, travelling is possible.
 That the condition I feared, can actually be pretty awesome.
-What has started as an experiment It has become an adventure and an inner journey.
+What has started as an experiment had become an adventure and an inner journey.

 While sitting in the face of the violent spectacle, I think about my dream.
 What my decision of becoming a wandering psychologist and digital nomad will cost.
 What it already has cost me.
-From losing people I loved.
+From losing the people I loved.
 To being mocked.
-To feel hunger.
-To freeze at train stations.
-And I declare to myself that I am willing to pay whatever.
-I have no choice at this point anymore.
+To feeling hunger.
+To freezing at train stations, and I declared to myself, that I was willing to pay whatever.
+I had no choice at this point anymore.
 I have to do this.

-If you reading this, and you are having a dream, don’t just contemplate chasing it.
+If you are reading this, and you have a dream, do not just contemplate chasing it.
 Do it.
 Go all the way.
-What you are experiencing right now, is only glimpse of what is waiting for you.
+What you are experiencing right now is only a glimpse of what is waiting for you.

-Since my journey just started, I end today’s article by borrowing the words of someone who finished his journey: Charles Bukowski.
+Since my journey has just started, I end today’s article by borrowing the words of someone who has finished his journey: Charles Bukowski.
 As always, thanks for reading, and go kick a*s in life.